spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 #### Separation of Concerns

 It is essential to clearly distinguish between the roles of the ipyaladin and aladin-lite APIs.
 While many capabilities in ipyaladin serve as direct proxies for aladin-lite features, this is not always the case. ipyaladin is a higher-level interface that may combine multiple aladin-lite operations to deliver more integrated or complex functionality.
+Furthermore, the timing of releases, versioning, and updates can lead to separation of functionality and efforts.

 For example, although aladin-lite may expose individual APIs for selecting catalog objects and footprints, ipyaladin might provide a unified API that coordinates both actions under a single interface call.

 #### Consistent Data Formats